Flying with Hang, Hand Pan, or Pantam Drums can be stressful.

 1. First and foremost, travel with your hand pan in a case!

-The most popular and widely used options are the Evatek and Evatek FLY by Hard Case Technologies.
+The most popular and widely used options are the Evatek and Aviotek by Hard Case Technologies.
 Some builders provide other cases with their instruments.
 We have also seen some players use Pelican Flight Cases, Namana Musical Instrument Cases and steel drum cases.

-We have explored a few options including the Pelican case and designing a case of our own, however we currently use Hard Case Technologies products exclusively as we have found them to be the best and most accessible option currently available.
+We have explored a few options including the Pelican case and designing a case of our own, however we currently use Hard Case Technologies Evatek and Aviotek exclusively as we have found them to be the best and most accessible option currently available.

 2. Carry-On Luggage